eggsontoast1672/dwm/README.md

 dwm is an extremely fast, small, and dynamic window manager for X.

+This is my personal fork of dwm.
+Patches I've applied are in the patches directory.
+I've also moved around a lot of the files to make things more organized.
+Maybe that was unnecessary, but I think it makes the repository easier to navigate.

+Also, I've included a dwm.desktop file that gets installed into /usr/share/xsessions so you can launch dwm from your display manager.

 ## Requirements

 In order to build dwm you need the Xlib header files.